Gestational Diabetes Mellitus (GDM): Symptoms, Causes and Management

 Here is the link https://www.nanavatimaxhospital.org/blogs/gestational-diabetes-mellitus

-Gestational Diabetes Mellitus (GDM) is a type of diabetes that develops during pregnancy due to hormonal changes affecting insulin function.
-It typically appears between the 24th and 28th weeks of pregnancy and usually resolves after childbirth.
-If left unmanaged, GDM can lead to complications for both the mother and baby.
+Gestational Diabetes Mellitus (GDM) is a prevalent type of diabetes that develops exclusively during pregnancy due to physiological changes affecting insulin function.
+It typically appears between the 24th and 28th weeks of gestation and usually resolves after childbirth.
+However, in the Indian population, onset can sometimes occur earlier due to genetic predispositions.
+If left unmanaged, Gestational Diabetes Mellitus can lead to significant obstetric complications for both the mother and baby.

-Many women with gestational diabetes may not experience noticeable symptoms.
-However, some may develop:
+Many women with this condition may not experience any noticeable symptoms.
+In many cases, Gestational Diabetes Mellitus symptoms are mild and mimic common pregnancy discomforts.
+However, some expectant mothers may develop:

 - Blurred vision